Hydrochoerus

 The genus Hydrochoerus contains two living and three extinct species of rodents from South America, the Caribbean island of Grenada, California and Panama.
 Capybaras are the largest living rodents in the world.
-The genus name is derived from the Greek ὕδωρ (hýdor, water) plus χοίρος (choíros, pig).
+The genus name is derived from Ancient Greek ὕδωρ (húdor), meaning "water", and χοῖρος (khoîros), meaning "pig".

 Characteristics

 Capybaras are semiaquatic, found in and near lakes, rivers, swamps, and flooded savanna.
 Their diets are dominated by grasses.
 Adults weigh up to 65 kg.
 The gestation period is 130–150 days, with two to eight (most commonly four) young born to females.

 Behavior

 Capybaras are highly social, living in groups of up to 100 and communicating through a variety of vocalizations.
 Breeding is polygynous, with males forming harems.

 Phylogeny and taxonomy

 Molecular results have consistently suggested Hydrochoerus is most closely related to Kerodon (the rock cavies), and the two evolved from within the Caviidae.
 This led Woods and Kilpatrick to unite the two into the subfamily Hydrochoerinae within the Caviidae.
 Based on use of a molecular clock approach, Hydrochoerus appears to have diverged from Kerodon in the late Middle Miocene (about 12 million years ago).

 The extinct North American species formerly recognized as Hydrochoerus holmesi is now assigned to Neochoerus.